darkewaffle/nimbic_system/QUICKSTART.md

     - Finally convert your updated characters back to .bic to actually play them.
         - nimbic.exe --mode:jsontobic

 6. That's all there is to it.
-Remember that if your inputbic and outputbic directories are different (and they should be - at least initially) that you may have to copy files from your outputbic folder to your character vault folder to actually use them.
+Remember that if your inputbic and outputbic directories are different (and they should be - at least initially) then you may have to copy files from your outputbic folder to your character vault folder to actually use them.